 ITIL was originally just a physical library containing information on how to best manage an IT department.
 Today, the acronym refers to an IT service management phenomenon that helps facilitate digital transformations for businesses around the world.

 Jump to the main takeaways:

-ITIL, formerly the acronym for Information Technology Infrastructure Library, is a modern set of ITSM best practice guidelines that ensure an organization’s IT services operate in harmony with its business needs.
+ITIL, formerly the acronym for Information Technology Infrastructure Library, is a set of conceptual guidelines for ITSM best practices.
+It ensures that an organization’s IT services operate in harmony with its business needs.

 With technological solutions evolving more rapidly than ever, the scope of an IT team’s influence on an organization’s bottom line has also grown exponentially, especially during the past decade.
 In fact, if history has taught us anything, it’s that the global impact of ITIL’s framework will only continue to increase as software solutions become even more intricate.

 In this blog post, I’ll be taking an in-depth look at the history of ITIL as a concept, as well as the key changes in ITIL’s fabric over the years, including some of the criticism that it has withstood.

 Defining Important Terms: ITIL vs. DevOps vs. Agile

 Before we can examine the history of ITIL as a conceptual framework, it's important that several key terms, such as DevOps and Agile, be defined and put into context.

 As I stated earlier, ITIL typically refers to guidelines that are specific to IT services and how they’re run within an organization.
 On the other side of the aisle are a company’s software developers, who are likely operating within an Agile framework that’s been fine-tuned to the needs and preferences of the business.